gaurav-S8/reddit-investmentclub-network-analysis/README.md

 ## Overview

-This project analyzes community interaction patterns in **r/InvestmentClub**, a Reddit community focused on stock market discussions.
+This project examines communication patterns in **r/InvestmentClub**, a community focused on stock market and investing discussions.
-The aim is to examine how users connect, who influences discussion, and how communication structure reflects group behavior.

-We build a **directed interaction network** from Reddit conversations and apply **social network analysis** techniques to reveal communication hubs, community structure, and influence dynamics.
+We build a **directed interaction network** from Reddit conversations and apply **network science techniques** to analyze participation, influence, and community structure.

+Key questions explored:
+- Who drives discussions?
+- How do users cluster into topic-based sub-communities?
+- How resilient is the network if influential users leave?
+- Do participation patterns follow financial-social behavior trends?

+The analysis highlights **central influencers, community hubs, and help-seeker vs help-giver roles**, as well as how market events trigger spikes in activity.

 ## Project Goals

-- Extract user interaction graphs from Reddit discussions
+- Collect and preprocess Reddit discussion data
-- Build a directed network where:
+- Construct a directed interaction network where
-  - **Nodes = Reddit users**
+  - **Nodes = users**
-  - **Edges = replies/mentions between users**
+  - **Edges = reply/mention interactions**
-- Compute centrality metrics to identify key members:
+- Compute centrality metrics to quantify influence:
-  - Degree Centrality (engagement)
+  - Degree centrality (engagement)
-  - Betweenness Centrality (information brokers)
+  - Betweenness centrality (information brokers)
-  - Eigenvector Centrality (influence within clusters)
+  - Eigenvector centrality (influence in key sub-groups)
-- Visualize interaction structure and communities
+- Identify communities and key discussion clusters
-- Draw insights about participation dynamics in investing discussions
+- Study how structural patterns reflect investment-focused group behavior

 ## Project Structure
 <pre>